 According to the US network CNBC, hundreds of banks have shown interest in participating in this initiative.
 Most financial entities that accepted the services of NYDIG and FIS are retail banks.
 Among those is Suncrest, a small California-based bank with seven branches.

 For NYDIG president Yan Zhao, this new partnership results from banks increasingly observing how their customers send money to exchanges such as Coinbase and Kraken.
 Zhao indicated that all people with a bank account would acquire Bitcoin, even with one US dollar.
 “We think that is huge for the economic empowerment” of people.

 This new step by small banks could pressure financial giants such as Goldman Sachs or Morgan Stanley.
 Big banks offer cryptocurrency custody services only to wealthy clients to turn their attention to retailers, said Rob Lee, director of digital banking at FIS.
 Lee noted that the demand for Bitcoin as a value store is rising.
 They want to “allow financial institutions to respond to growing market demand and better serve their customers.“

 NYDIG is a firm that has been making its way into the Bitcoin world and has bet big to be a relevant player in the industry.
 Last February, some news outlets reported that the company had submitted to the United States Securities and Exchange Commission (SEC) a request to approve a Bitcoin exchange-traded investment fund (ETF).

-So far, the SEC has not responded to the more than eight requests for Bitcoin ETFs that different organizations have submitted.
-However, they could be "very productive years" for cryptocurrencies, Hester Peirce, commissioner of the body, recently declared concerning Gary Gensler, the new president of the SEC.
+So far, the SEC has not responded to the more than eight requests for Bitcoin ETFs submitted by different organizations.
+However, they could be “very productive years” for cryptocurrencies, Hester Peirce, commissioner of the body, recently declared concerning Gary Gensler, the new president of the SEC.